Tatafu Polota-Nau: Rugby career

 Signed to the New South Wales Waratahs shortly after the end of the 2005 Super 12, he made his provincial debut against Auckland in July and made his first Super 14 appearance in 2006.

-He is a strong and powerful hooker who has worked extremely hard in recent times to improve his set piece in partnership with hooking partner and fellow Wallaby Adam Freier.
+He worked in recent times to improve his set piece in partnership with hooking partner and fellow Wallaby Adam Freier.
 Polota-Nau was named in the Greater Sydney Rams squad for the 2014 and 2015 National Rugby Championship seasons but did not play for the team due to being required for the Australian national side.

 On 9 November 2017 Polota-Nau signed for Leicester Tigers in England's Premiership Rugby on a 2 1/2-year contract having previously played 146 matches of Super Rugby for a decade with the Waratahs and more recently for one season with the Western Force.
 Polota-Nau's move abroad came on the back of the downsizing of Super Rugby and the removal of the Force from the competition.
 Under Giteau's Law Polota-Nau will still be available for international selection.